 Keep Separate Applications Separate

 USCIS will process the applications separately anyway.
+Generally, there is not an advantage to combining them.
 So it is best practice to keep the applications totally separate.
 This eliminates the chances of USCIS mixing up documents.

 Place Your Payment on Top